1920 Auckland Rugby League season: Semi finals

+Bill Davidson dislocated his collarbone in City's 19-5 loss to Newton.
+Ponsonby was unable to field the same team that beat Federal the previous Saturday to retained the Thacker Shield and instead fielded a number of junior.

 Final

+An enormous crowd of 10,000 packed into Victoria Park to witness Newton winning the Roope Rooster trophy for the second consecutive year.

 Top try scorers and point scorers

 The following point scoring lists include Senior Championship matches and the Roope Rooster competition matches only.
 The lists are extremely incomplete for players from the City Rovers club who had no scoring whatsoever for their 24–17 win over Grafton Athletic, and their 66–13 win over the same opponents.
-In total the City team was missing the scorers of 112 of its points.
+In total the City team was missing the scorers of 118 of its points.
 Likewise Devonport United was missing scorers for 7 points, Newton Rangers for 13, Maritime for 3, Marist Old Boys for 15, and Grafton Athletic for 30 (from the two matches with City).
-In addition to this a number of teams featured brothers and often there was no distinction made as to which of the Grey brothers of Maritime it was.
-H Grey scored 4 tries, while C Grey was credited with 3, along with 2 conversions, however "Grey" was credited with 8 tries, 1 conversion, 1 penalty, and a drop goal which could have been either of the aforementioned players in each instance.
-Also Ponsonby had a try and conversion credited to McGregor but they could have been scored by either E McGregor or Dougie McGregor.

 Bill Davidson replicated the feat of his younger brother George of the previous season by leading the point scoring while playing for Maritime.
 George had qualified for the Antwerp Olympics where he ran 5th in the 200m final and did not play in the Auckland Rugby League competition at all in 1920.
 He was to return and join his brothers in the City Rovers team from the 1921 season onwards.

+The games played is approximate only as not all teams published their team lists in the Friday newspapers and changes were often made on match day.
+Players from teams that did not publish team lists each week have been asterisked and likely played more games.